joomla/accessibility/docs/glossary/glossary-accessibility.md

  * In metadata, the term data _element_ is an atomic unit of data that has precise _meaning_ or precise semantics.
  * A semantic element is an element of code that uses words to clearly represent what that element contains, in human language.

+### Event
+A programmatic message used to communicate discrete changes in the state of an object to other objects in a computational system.
+User input to a web page is commonly mediated through abstract events that describe the interaction and can provide notice of changes to the state of a document object.
+(Athena ICT)

+### Essential
+ If removed, would fundamentally change the information or functionality of the content, and information and functionality cannot be achieved in another way that would conform.
+(Athena ICT)

 ### Focus
  The indication and setting of the actual focused element is essential both for blind and non-blind users using the keyboard.
 For people with visual disabilities, a method should be provided to enlarge/modify the focus indicator (typically: a dashed rectangle).

 There should be a default focusable element on each page and focus should be set to this element when navigating to this page, in case the entire screen changes.
 For partial screen changes, the focus should remain on the trigger element.

+### Functionality
+ Processes and outcomes achievable through user action.
+(Athena ICT)

 ### Head pointer
  A device attached to the user's head that allows a user to move the pointer on the screen, (usually moved by the mouse, a pointing device, the arrow keys, or with the movement of their head).
 It is useful for people who have limited mobility.